-AUC has executed surface use and access agreements with all landowners who hold surface ownership within the proposed ISR mining permit boundary at North Reno Creek and Southwest Reno Creek Units, including fee ownership of the 40 acre CPP site and leases on state land.
+AUC has executed surface use and access agreements with all landowners who hold surface ownership within the proposed ISR mining permit boundary at the North Reno Creek and Southwest Reno Creek Units, including fee ownership of the 40-acre CPP site and leases on state land.
 AUC has secured the majority of surface use and access agreements needed from landowners within the Moore Unit.
 Additional access agreements associated with the Pine Tree and Bing Units will be negotiated in the future.

-AUC holds 696 unpatented lode claims on federally owned minerals, including the claims on and around the CPP site.
+AUC holds 549 unpatented lode claims on federally owned minerals, including the claims on and around the CPP site.
 No royalties are due to the federal government from mining on lode claims.
-The claims will remain under AUC's control, provided that AUC adheres to the required Bureau of Land Management (BLM) filing and annual payment requirements.
+The claims will remain under AUC's control, provided AUC adheres to the required Bureau of Land Management (BLM) filing and annual payment requirements.
 Legal surveys of unpatented claims are not required and to the authors' knowledge have not been completed.
-Payments for state and private leases and BLM mining claim filing payments are up to date, as of July 2016.
+Payments for state and private leases and BLM mining claim filing payments are up to date, as of October 2018.

 State mineral leases have a 5% gross royalty attached.
 Royalties on fee mineral leases vary with the ownership of the minerals.
 Fee or private minerals have varying royalty rates and calculations, depending on the agreements negotiated with individual mineral owners.
 In addition, surface use and access agreements may include a production royalty, depending on agreements negotiated with individual surface owners at various levels.
-AUC has calculated that the average combined mineral plus surface production royalties applicable to the Project, is approximately 4%.
+AUC has calculated that the average combined mineral plus surface production royalties applicable to the Project, including the Uranerz Acquisition is 3.88%.
+This estimate was provided by AUC and relied upon by the authors.